MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/upgrade-from-office-2007-servers-and-products.md

 ms.assetid: b2acaeca-4986-40f4-92b7-a1bdd06e549d
 f1.keywords:
 - NOCSH
-description: Support is ending soon for Office 2007 servers and client applications, and custom support agreements are not available.
+description: Support has endedn for Office 2007 servers and client applications and custom support agreements are not available.
 Use this article to start planning your upgrade now.
 ---

 # Resources to help you upgrade from Office 2007 servers and clients

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 If you're using Office 2007 products and services, support for these applications has ended.
-While you're planning your upgrade, this is a great time to consider moving to the Microsoft Cloud, starting with Office 365.
+While you're planning your upgrade, this is a great time to consider moving to the Microsoft Cloud, starting with Microsoft 365.
 Use this article as a starting point to review your options and plan your upgrade.

 ## Office 2007 planning roadmaps